Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Yes, both platforms allow discontinuation, though Sequence requires completing your minimum three-month commitment.
 FormBlends offers month-to-month flexibility, making transitions easier.
 When switching between platforms, coordinate with both providers to ensure proper medication transition and avoid gaps in treatment.
 Your medical history and current dosing information can typically transfer between providers.

 Neither platform currently accepts insurance coverage, requiring full out-of-pocket payment.
-However, both provide detailed receipts that may qualify for HSA/FSA reimbursement depending on your specific plan terms.
+But both provide detailed receipts that may qualify for HSA/FSA reimbursement depending on your specific plan terms.
 Some patients find that the cash-pay pricing is competitive with insurance copays for brand-name GLP-1 medications, particularly for higher-tier insurance plans.

 FormBlends typically ships medications within 3-5 business days using direct fulfillment with temperature-controlled packaging.
 Sequence uses traditional pharmacy networks with 7-10 business day shipping times.
 Both ensure proper medication storage during transit, but FormBlends' faster shipping may be important for patients starting treatment or needing dose adjustments.